- Gros Morne National Park, a UNESCO World Heritage Site

 - Transportation by Private Vehicles

-- 14 Meals: 11 Breakfasts, 1 lunches, 9 dinners
+- 14 Meals: 11 Breakfasts, 1 lunches, 8 dinners

-Arrive in Corner Brook in Newfoundland & Labrador, Canada’s most easterly province and also known as “The Rock”.
-The town of Corner Brook is located on the west side of the island and is renowned for its world-famous salmon bearing river, the Humber.
-This evening your Tour Leader will join you for an evening pre-tour briefing and you will meet your fellow travellers at dinnertime. ** Meet your Tour leader in the hotel lobby by 4 PM for a meet & greet and welcome dinner **
+Arrive in Corner Brook in Newfoundland, Canada’s most easterly province and also known as “The Rock”.
+The town of Corner Brook is located on the west side of the island and is renowned for its world-famous salmon-bearing river, the Humber.
+This evening your Tour Leader will join you for an pre-tour briefing and you will meet your fellow travellers at dinnertime.

 Overnight: Corner Brook